 Acknowledgements

-I would like to first thank the chair of my committee, Dr. Kathleen Crowther, for her part in developing the project and preping it for presentation and defense.
+I would like to first thank the chair of my committee, Dr. Kathleen Crowther, for her part in developing the project and preparing it for presentation and defense.
 Dr. Aparna Nair provided invaluable feedback as well on the more theoretical aspects of this thesis; without the admiration she inspired and her insistence on the importance of anthropology and theory, I would not have had the vocabulary or means of answering some of my most pressing research questions.

 This work is a continuation of the research I carried out for my undergraduate thesis, and I would also like to express my extreme gratitude to my undergraduate advisor Dr. Trisha Starks for the encouragement and help in the development of my interest in and initial research questions about the history of medicine, Arkansas, and Eureka Springs.